Fish stocks: Fluctuations

 The stocks for individual marine species can "boom and bust" in linked and compensatory ways.
 For example, in billfish longline fisheries, the Atlantic catch of blue marlin declined in the 1960s.
 This was accompanied by an increase in sailfish catch.
 The sailfish catch then declined from the end of the 1970s to the end of the 1980s, compensated by an increase in swordfish catch.
 As a result, the overall billfish catch remained fairly stable.
-At Georges Bank, a decline in cod during the 1960s was accompanied by a rise in flatfish, and more recently, with the collapse of the predatory Atlantic cod, lobster catches in Maine have boomed.
+At Georges Bank, a decline in cod during the 1960s was accompanied by a rise in flatfish, and with the collapse of the predatory Atlantic cod in the 1980s lobster catches in Maine temporarily boomed although catches have plummeted by over 31 million pounds in the period between 2021 and 2025, the lowest catch since 2008.